 - Altered sensation

 - Hearing difficulties

 - Difficulty swallowing

 How can Whiplash be treated?Fortunately, most people recover from the pain and stiffness associated with whiplash in a matter of weeks, but some cases require longer recovery time and treatment from a physiotherapist.
 Healing time varies with the level of tissue damage and promptness of treatment.
 Most whiplash patients will start to feel better within a few weeks of the injury from physiotherapy treatment.
 At Triangle Physiotherapy, our physiotherapists will aim to:

 - Improve neck posture

-- Normalise your muscles lengths and resting muscle tension
+- Normalize your muscles lengths and rest muscle tension

 - Resolve any deficit in neural tissue extensibility

 - Improve neck proprioception, fine motor control, and balance

 - Improve your ability to cope with everyday activities